jphaugla/crdb-terraform-ansible/README.md

 * [ansible](ansible) contains the ansible scripts
 * [terraform-aws](terraform-aws) contains the aws terraform code
 * [multiregionAWS](multiregionAWS) contains aws multi-region terraform code.
 Smaller terraform code using terraform-aws folder but for multi-region
+* [multiregionGCP](multiregionGCP) contains gcp multi-region terraform code.
+Smaller terraform code using terraform-gcp folder but for multi-region
 * [terraform-azure](terraform-azure) contains the azure terraform code
 * [terraform-gcp](terraform-gcp) contains the gcp terraform code
-* mutiregionGCP and multireginAzure will come soon...
+* multireginAzure will come soon...

 Terraform HCL to create a multi-node CockroachDB cluster..
 The number of nodes can be a multiple of 3 and nodes will be evenly distributed between 3 Azure Zones.
 Optionally, you can include